jasonshave/TeamsAnalyzerWrapper/README.md

 ## Usage in Power BI

 >More details to follow in this section soon.
 However, the query URL will need to be updated for anyone using the existing `.pibx` file.
 The URL to get data will be the path to your Function App.

+## Potential issues

+1. Each call you make to your own Azure Function will also make a call to Azure Key Vault.
+There are [limits to how many calls](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-ovw-throttling) you can make in succession so you may want to consider throttling your functions if you encounter this issue.